Digital Safety • Beginner-friendly • 12–15 min

 How Scams Work

-Scams create urgency or fear so you click before thinking: “suspicious login,” “failed delivery,” “you won.”
+Scams often create urgency or fear so you click before thinking: “suspicious login,” “failed delivery,” “you won.”

 Common Formats